ethanmcaleavy/BigDataPage/README.md

 # BigDataGcpPage

-To start the page and run the servers in parrallel use "npm start & python server.py"
+To start the page and run the servers in parrallel use "npm start"